Photo credit: Beau Liddell

 -

-Surveys, monitoring, and research generate foundational ecological information to assess conservation status and track trends in our Species in Greatest Conservation Need.
-These activities also help to assess the effects of stressors on Minnesota’s plant and animal species, habitats, and ecological communities and the effectiveness of our conservation actions.
+Surveys, monitoring, and research generate foundational ecological information for Minnesota’s Wildlife Action Plan.
+Information targets include assessing the conservation status and trends of our Species in Greatest Conservation Need, the effects of stressors on Minnesota’s plant and animal species, habitats, and ecological communities, and the effectiveness of conservation actions.

 Read more in the Monitoring and Research Chapter.